Advaith3600/PowerToys-Run-Currency-Converter/README.md

 ![Screenshot](screenshots/screenshot3.png)

-Or, you can convert any currency to your local and globally by:
+Or, you can convert any currency to your local and global by:

 ```
 $$ 1 eur